TheDiscoMole/LoRA/README.md

 ```
 ## Contributing

 This repository mainly serves personal research purposes.
-Unfortunately this approach requires re-implementation of a lot of the inherent `torch.nn.Module` functionality, and this interface comes with a lot of debt and inconsistent behaviour.
 Contributions are welcome, but might be better directed at `loralib`.

 This repository uses the `MIT License`.